 They stepped inside.

-Benny pointed to the ATM and said, “That’s what you want.”
+Benny pointed to the ATM.
+“That’s what you want.”
 He went to it and tapped the screen a few times.
 “Enter your number, win a prize.”
 He chuckled as he left her, disappearing through the curtain.

 The screen was set to Withdrawal.
 Morana typed Clay’s cryptic code into the on-screen box.
 The machine hummed before spitting out $300 cash.
 Morana peeled off $40 and pocketed the rest.

 She went back to the main store and saw that Benny had reopened his newspaper at the cashier’s counter but was now on the phone.
-The bell on the front door jingled, and Morana sidestepped behind a tall rack until she saw that it was an elderly woman pulling a small metal cart with some empty shopping bags in the bottom.
+The bell on the front door jingled, and Morana backed into the hallway until she saw that it was an elderly woman pulling a small metal cart with some empty shopping bags in the bottom.

 Morana moved to a rack of baseball caps.
 She picked one with the smallest logo, and as she approached Benny, he ended his call.